LibertyDSNP/spec/pages/DSNP/Types/Broadcast.md

 ### fromId

 - MUST be a [DSNP User Id](../Identifiers.md#dsnp-user-id)
-- MUST directly or via a chain of delegation have authorized the creation of the Announcement
+- MUST have authorized the creation of the Announcement, either directly or via a transparent chain of delegation

 ### url